irysius/daisyfeuss/README.md

 3. Continue being awesome

 ### Getting dependency updates
 1. Ensure you have the latest code.
-[Don't know how?](../../wiki/How-to-Update)
 2. Run `$ npm install && bower install` to download your updates